Skip to main content

 • Demonstrate extensive familiarity with the field of physical therapy to gain an understanding of the expectations of the profession, including;

-• Shadow several physical therapists in different specialties and in different settings to gain a realistic view of the responsibilities in the field
+• Shadow several physical therapists in different specialties and settings to gain a realistic view of the responsibilities across the profession

 • Gain extensive first-hand experience with patients through volunteering or a paid position